dayalubajpai/KeepNotes/README.md

 - **Efficient State Management:** Leveraging BLoC, KeepNotes implements efficient state management techniques to handle complex UI interactions while maintaining a reactive and responsive user interface.

-- **Persistence with SQLite:** Your notes are securely stored using SQLite, a lightweight and efficient database engine.
+- **Persistence with Firebase:** Your notes are securely stored using Firebase, a lightweight and efficient database engine.
 This ensures your notes are persistently saved, even if you close the app or restart your device.

 ## Getting Started
 ----